By Lori Singleton, President and CEO, and Dave Skinner, Board Chair

 Did you ever expect to leave your house, see a self-driving car and … not really be surprised?
 That’s where we are today.
 Autonomous vehicles are among us – testing, learning, continuously improving, and already changing the way we think about future transportation.
 Arizona Forward is preparing to help policy makers evaluate the progression to this new transportation technology.
 Our Transportation Committee has connected with experts across the nation to host a series of Autonomous Vehicle Town Halls.
 These events will help educate and explore the opportunities and impacts from autonomous and connected vehicles, and to enhance our ability to incorporate these concepts into the built environment in different regions of Arizona.
 WestGroup Research also partnered with us to gauge Arizona drivers’ opinions of autonomous vehicles; there will be a second survey in the future, and we’ll compare responses from both.
 These surveys will help drive the conversations at our town hall events and will also provide feedback on how opinions about autonomous vehicles are changing.
 In short, we’re making strides toward providing Arizona decision makers with information they’ll need to determine what’s right for their communities and constituencies as well as opening the eyes of our committees to future opportunities as we incorporate AV into our world.
 Please contact our transportation committee co-chairs Lauren Evans and Jennifer Pyne if you would like to get involved in our efforts.

 The program for our 38th Annual Environmental Excellence Awards presented by SRP is taking shape.
 Judging recently wrapped up, and planning is underway for an evening that will be a fitting tribute to the many innovative finalists who will be featured during the gala.
 Invitations have been mailed, so please watch for yours to arrive.
 We are also seeking sponsors to support Arizona’s most-significant environmental awards program.
 If you’re interested in sponsoring the event, please contact President and CEO Lori Singleton.
+You can also register today!

 This quarter, we welcomed Circonomy Solutions, Hollystreet Studios, Lowell Observatory, Perkins Coie LLP, Ryan Companies, Holistic Engineering and Land Management (HELM), Global Water Resources, Gould Evans, NV5-Technical Engineering & Consulting Solutions, and the Northern Arizona Intergovernmental Public Transportation Authority (NAIPTA).
 We’re very excited to broaden our range of industries represented, as well as add to the ranks of members from outside Maricopa County.
 Thank you to all the new members for stepping forward to improve Arizona’s natural and built environment!